M202ATeam888/Social-Distancing-Health-Detector/README.md

 #### Future Work:
 We will include more features of our device.
 Firstly, we might assign each device an identification number and distribute this device to many people in the city.
 When two devices are close enough, they will both record each other's ID and send this to the cloud, which is closely monitored by assigned medical personnel.
 The cloud will store this information of close contacts.
 If someone is unfortunately designated as positive of COVID19, the cloud can quickly do the contact tracing by sending an alert to each person's cellphone via the APP we have designed.
 Secondly, we will include another features for measuring the user's own health conditions like heart rate and temperature.
 If these readings are showing symptoms of COVID19, the device will send an alert to the user's APP and report this suspicious case to the cloud.

+## 7. Contribution:
+Xuanan Yue: Xuanan is responsible for the distance measuring and testing part.
+Physical connection of the board.
+App design.
+Humandity sensor testing.

+Chuang Yu: Chuang is responsible for comparing and selecting components we need in this project.
+Writing code for the IR sensor and testing.
+App design.

 ## 8. Summary